 Measurements included scanned profiles, depth doses and point measurements in water and in the CIRS phantom, and film, Delta4, ArcCheck and MapCheck measurements.
 The acceptance criteria were the same as the ones used for the collapsed cone validation and the overall accuracy was acceptable.
 Most limitations described in section 2.12.1 Accuracy for the photon dose engines on page 18 also apply for the photon Monte Carlo dose engine.
-For details see RSL-D-RP-2024B-REF, RayPlan 2024B Reference Manual.
+For details see RSL-D-RP-v2025-REF, RayPlan v2025 Reference Manual.
 See also warning 4001 in section 3.1.1 Warnings concerning user responsibility on page 27.

-In addition to the measurement based validation, the photon Monte Carlo computation in patient has been cross-checked against EGSnrc for different geometries (slabs, off-axis heterogeneous inserts, curved surfaces), materials (water, lung, bone, aluminum, titanium), energies (0.5 MeV to 20 MeV) and fields sizes (0.4 cm x 0.4 cm to 40 cm x 40 cm).
+In addition to the measurement based validation, the photon Monte Carlo computation in patient has been cross-checked against EGSnrc for different geometries (slabs, off-axis heterogeneous inserts, curved surfaces), materials (water, lung, bone, aluminum, titanium), energies (0.5 MeV to $20 \, \text{MeV}$ ) and fields sizes (0.4 cm x 0.4 cm to $40 \, \text{cm} \times 40 \, \text{cm}$ ).
 Since the measurement uncertainty is no longer present, the acceptance criteria in the validation tests using simulated dose are stricter than those for measurement; 95% of all voxels are required to have a gamma value below 1 for gamma 2%, 2mm.

-The Monte Carlo dose engine does not support TomoTherapy machines.
+The Monte Carlo dose calculation does not support TomoTherapy machines.
 The computation has not been validated for Vero and Siemens LINACs.
-It is up to the user to validate RayPlan 2024B Monte Carlo dose computation with Vero and Siemens machines.
+It is up to the user to validate RayPlan v2025 Monte Carlo dose computation with Vero and Siemens machines.